collocations.org

 PHRASES

-at every turn
+at every turn (figurative)

-(figurative) At every turn I met with disappointment.
+At every turn I met with disappointment.

-a turn to the left/right
+a turn to the left, a turn to the right

 He made a sudden turn to the right.

-3. (also ‘turning’) bend/corner in a road
+3. (esp.
+AmE) bend/corner in a road

-next | wrong
+next

-VERB + TURN
+VERB + turn

 He took a wrong turn and ended up on the coast road.